top of page

 A Trip to Another Dimension

-think as my mind slid into some sort of far-away brain fog.
+some sort of far-away brain fog.
 The next thing I knew, my eyes were no longer focusing on the road ahead of me, instead I found myself watching a woman navigate my car from a perch up by the roof, just above her shoulder.
-That’s when the car’s engine began to grind and strain as I sensed the woman pressing hard on the pedal, the leaden air slowing her down.
-But in a minute or two the atmosphere began to dissipate and the noise faded.
-My eyes remained fixed on the woman at the wheel.
-I felt lifeless, impassive.
+That’s when the car’s engine began to grind and strain as I sensed the woman pressing hard on the pedal, as if the leaden air ahead was slowing her down.
+But in a minute or two the heavy atmosphere dissipated and the noise faded away.
+My eyes remained fixed on the woman at the wheel, and I continued to feel lifeless and impassive.

-Seeing the 5:50 a.m. bus drive away was enough to pull me out of my haze.
-I parked, and resignedly walked toward the shelter to wait for the 6:00 a.m., first on-line.
+The sight of the 5:50 a.m. bus driving away was enough to pull me out of my haze.
+I parked and resignedly walked toward the shelter to wait for the 6:00 a.m., first on-line.
 Other commuters began to arrive.
-As I turned to greet a familiar face or two, I was surprised to see that everyone was a stranger except for the young black woman in the old-fashioned white nurse’s uniform and clunky white, lace-up shoes.
-She had appeared a few days earlier.
+As I turned to greet a familiar face or two, I was surprised to see that everyone was a stranger except for the young black woman in the old-fashioned white nurse’s uniform and clunky white, lace-up shoes who had appeared a few days earlier.
 It wasn’t just her clothing that was off.
 I’d never seen a complexion like that before.
 Her skin wasn’t a pretty chocolate brown; it was jet black, like coal.
-The nurse’s eyes roved apprehensively.
-She looked confused, like she had the other day, as if this were the first time she’d stood in line, and she didn’t know what to do next.
+Her eyes roved apprehensively.
+She looked confused, like she had the other day, as if this were the first time she’d stood in line, and she wasn't sure what to do next.

-Normally, the route was manned by a crew of regular drivers, but that day there was a new face behind the wheel, a late middle-aged guy with a shock of thick, stark white hair.
-As I handed the driver my ticket, I recall thinking, “It's rare to see someone with white hair in the work force,"
+Normally, the route was manned by a crew of regular drivers, but that day there was a new face behind the wheel, a late middle-aged man with a shock of thick, stark white hair.
+As I handed the driver my ticket, I recall thinking, "it's

 There were no curbs, no fire hydrants, no street signs, no sidewalks, no light poles, no mailboxes, no trees, and no bushes.
 Outside the window lay a curtain of long orange-gray fibers, about six feet from the side of the bus.
 That’s all that there was to the world: a curtain of fiber, backlit every few feet from somewhere above and beyond.
 My eyes darted toward the driver’s snowy white head.
 He maneuvered on calmly, seemingly unconcerned that the road ahead was gone and the bus’s headlights were blindingly glaring against some orangey-gray, fibrous cloud.
 “How can he see where he’s going?”
 I thought.